Top 50-inch TVs have features and image quality comparable to larger screens (55- and 65-inches) but in a more manageable size.

 This C series portfolio is LG’s most comprehensive in terms of screen size possibilities, with displays ranging in size from 42 inches to 83 inches and including complete HDMI 2.1 port arrays across the board.
 In addition, the majority of the C2s include LG’s evo OLED panel, which was initially seen on the LG G1 OLED TV and which now aims to improve upon the C2’s performance.

-To be fair, there wasn’t much area for improvement, so we can’t say our test findings for this LG C2 OLED TV review showed great improvement.
+To be fair, there wasn’t much room for improvement, so we can’t say our test findings for this LG C2 OLED TV review showed great improvement.
 Instead, the excellent image quality for the price makes this one of the greatest TVs of the year, as is to be expected from LG’s most popular OLED TV series.

 What we like